f-roszkiewicz/quiz-app/README.md

 }
 ```

-Question's possible answers are automatically listed as a,b,c,... and answers should be matched to these letters.
+Question's possible answers should be numbers refering to answers, divided by commas.

-If question is single correct type, the answer should be one letter.

-If question is multiple correct type, the answer should be multiple letters ordered lexicographically.

-If question is sorting type, the answer should be one multiple letters sorted.

-If question is plain text type, the possible answers should be empty.
+If question is plain text type, the answer options should be empty.

+When answering a question, an answer is multiple answer option ids, divided by commas.

 ## Installation